nasquevedo/rest-api-unow/README.md

-## The Bid Calculation

-This project is a Rest API for calculating the total price of a vehicle.
-It contains two routes to get the price and vehicle type.
-It is designed with layers like clean architecture and onion architecture, following the SOLID and clean code principles.

-It contains two routes:.\
-`` /api/v1/vehicle/type ``.\
-Get the vehicle types to be shown on the select

-``/api/v1/price?price=&type=``.\
-Get a summary of the values to determine the total price
+## Restful API Unow

+This project is a RESTful API designed with Symfony to manage, log in, and register employees as a test for Unow.
+The architectures and patterns used to create this project are DDD, Hexagonal Architecture, and Repository Pattern.
+Following Domain Driven Design, the application was divided into different paths.
+Every path represents a module in the app (Admin and User).
+Every path was divided into different Layers, such as: Application (Use cases, Business Logic), Infrastructure (Communication with the external world), and Domain (Managing the business data).

+### endpoints

 ### requirements
 - php8.3